roomate/Chess-and-Tic-Tac-Toe/README.md

 ## ❌ ⭕ Tic-Tac-Toe

 The implementation is easy and mostly serves of testing case of the overall algorithmic structure.
-With a correct implementation of the MinMax algorithm, it is impossible to win a Tic-Tac-Toe game, as the adversary will always have a counter available.
+With a correct implementation of the MinMax algorithm, it is impossible to win a Tic-Tac-Toe game, as the adversary will always have a counter available; that it, you can not outsmart the computer.
-Nonetheless, if the player plays a bad move, it can lose.
+Nonetheless, if the player plays a bad move, he can lose.
 Thus, a standard play ends up in a draw, hence the inherent limited interest of this case.

 Below is an illustration of a game when the user plays correctly.
 As expected, it ends in a draw.